-February marks Black History Month and to celebrate, each week of the month TVPPA will highlight a Black historical figure who has positively impacted the power industry through innovative thinking and a passion for brightening our world – many of whom have ties to the Tennessee Valley.
-Be sure to watch our Facebook, LinkedIn and Twitter accounts and check back here for weekly updates.
+February marks Black History Month and to celebrate, TVPPA is highlighting Black historical figures who have positively impacted the power industry through innovative thinking and a passion for brightening our world – many of whom have ties to the Tennessee Valley.

 Born on April 23, 1933, in Birmingham, Ala., Annie Easley was a pioneer in the fields of computer science, mathematics and rocket science.
 After graduating as valedictorian of her high school, Easley completed two years of study at Xavier University in New Orleans, La., in 1951.
 She later returned to her hometown of Birmingham where she married a man in the U.S. military and then relocated to Cleveland, Oh., where her husband’s family lived.